 After a fun day at the Zoo we headed home.
 As I rode in the car I watched for the first time the footage of Alex’s sea lion encounter, smiling all the while.
 It slowly began to dawn on me that we had recorded something really special, due in large part to Alex’s reaction to Sophie.
 A quick YouTube search revealed that there were other videos of children playing with Sophie, but I still thought people might also enjoy watching ours.
 My husband suggested sending it to AFV, and Alex heartily agreed.
 If a seven year-old could have a bucket list, his would include, “Get video on AFV.”
 I pulled up their terms of agreement and quickly decided against that course of action, realizing that I would be relinquishing ownership of the recording.
 I shared the video with some friends, and they enthusiastically suggested I post it to YouTube.
 I presented the idea to Alex, and after some thought he agreed.

 As I prepared the post I found myself faced with the difficult choice of whether or not I should mention that my son has a form of Autism.
 I felt that, while it could stand on its own without the extra commentary, this might be an opportunity to do more than simply share a cute video.
 We had possibly been given an outlet to spread special needs awareness and help counteract the negativity and stigma so often associated with the subject.
 Revealing that Alex has an ASD could help people understand why the playful connection between the new friends seemed so meaningful.
 I also thought that my son’s heartfelt cry of, “He likes me!” might resonate with other special-needs parents, since so many of our children struggle with friendships.
 I felt it was necessary to proceed with caution, however, and I did not want to appear sensationalistic.
 I also realized that there was a risk that Alex would be defined simply by a label, though there is so much more to him than that.
-He is enthusiastic, smart, creative, funny, and unique.
-He also happens to have an Autism Spectrum Disorder.
-Autism is NOT the main defining characteristic of who he is as a person.
+He is enthusiastic, smart, creative, funny, and unique, and he also has an Autism Spectrum Disorder.
+We are not ashamed of that, but the fact that he is Autistic is not the only remarkable thing about him.
+Autism is not the sole defining characteristic of who he is as a person.

 I had a discussion with my husband, and we were united in our hope that any possible good that could come by sharing such personal information would outweigh the risks involved.
 Of course, the most important person to consult on this subject was Alex himself.
 He is aware of the fact that he has an Autism Spectrum Disorder, and his classmates at school know as well.
 I asked his permission and shared my hopes that disclosing the fact that he was on the Autism Spectrum would have a positive effect on how others viewed special needs in general.
 I also told him that it was ultimately his decision to make, and people would still like watching the video no matter what he decided.
 He didn’t have to think about it very long before he said yes.
 Alex is proud of his unique brain, and often likes to say, “Different isn’t bad, it’s just different.”
 Once we were all in agreement I posted the footage to YouTube with the title, “Sea Lion Shadow (Little boy with Asperger’s and Sea Lion play follow-the-leader)”, and waited to see if it received any reaction.